isaac-prog/TCG-Project-1/README.md

-## DRUGVIO

-Foobar is a Python library for dealing with word pluralization.

 ## About DRUGVIO

 DrugVio is a basic informative drug-abuse website that allows user to gather general information about the abuses of drugs.